 How is it spread?

-The flu virus spreads easily through exposure to discharges from the nose and throat of an infected person.
+The flu virus spreads easily in discharges from the nose and throat of an infected person.
 It is often spread by coughing, sneezing or talking.
-A person might also get the flu by touching a surface or object that has the flu virus on it, and then touching their own mouth, eyes or possibly their nose.
+A person might also get the flu by touching a surface or object that has the flu virus on it, and then touching his or her own mouth, eyes or nose.

 When and for how long is a person able to spread the disease?

-Influenza can spread from one person to another beginning one day before symptoms appear through about a week after the onset of symptoms.
+Influenza can spread from one person to another beginning one day before symptoms start up to five to seven days after becoming sick.
 This means that you may be able to pass on the flu to someone else before you know you are sick, as well as while you are sick.
+If you have the flu, make sure you stay at home and away from school, work, or other activities until you are fever-free for 24 hours (without the use of a medicine to reduce your fever).

 Who should be vaccinated against influenza?

-Getting vaccinated every season is important because flu viruses are constantly changing.
-The influenza vaccine is updated every season to provide protection from the flu viruses that are likely to be circulating and causing disease.
-Also, your body’s level of immunity from a vaccine received last season is expected to have declined.
-Getting vaccinated every year before influenza activity begins, in September for example, can help protect you once the season starts in your community.
+The influenza vaccine is updated every year to provide protection from the flu viruses that are likely to be circulating and causing disease.
+Also, your body’s level of immunity from a vaccine received last flu season is expected to have declined.
+Getting vaccinated every year before influenza activity begins in your community can help protect you during the flu season.
+The best time to get vaccinated is as soon as the vaccine is available.
 However, it’s never too late to get vaccinated.

 Who is at high risk for developing flu complications?